Harry Potter and the Cursed Child

 Ginny

-Theatre includes: Mates in Chelsea, Routes, Harvest (Royal Court Theatre); The Climbers (Theatre By The Lake); Value Engineering: Scenes From The Grenfell Inquiry; Candida, The Lottery of Love (Orange Tree Theatre); Kiss Me, Paradise (Hampstead Theatre); Kiss Me (Trafalgar Studios); The Kings Speech (Chichester and Birmingham Rep); The Little Mermaid (Bristol Old Vic); One Man, Two Guvnors (Broadway, West End, National Theatre); The Spies in Room 502 (Latitude Festival); W11 (The Gate Theatre); While You Lie (The Traverse); Educating Rita (Watermill Theatre); Absent Friends (Watford Palace Theatre); The Miracle, DNA, Baby Girl (National Theatre); Faustus (Headlong Theatre Company); Fabulation (The Tricycle Theatre); Presence (Plymouth Theatre Royal); Chimps (Liverpool Everyman); Citizenship (National Theatre Studio); Fields of Gold, Soap (Stephen Joseph Theatre); Coming Around Again (West Yorkshire Playhouse); Huddersfield (West Yorkshire Playhouse); The Happiest Days of Your Life (Royal Exchange Theatre); The Dice House (Birmingham Stage Company).
+Theatre Includes: Mates in Chelsea, Routes, Harvest (Royal Court Theatre); The Climbers (Theatre by the Lake); Value Engineering: Scenes From the Grenfell Inquiry, Candida, The Lottery of Love (Orange Tree Theatre); Kiss Me, Paradise (Hampstead Theatre); Kiss Me (Trafalgar Studios); The King’s Speech (Chichester and Birmingham Rep); The Little Mermaid (Bristol Old Vic); One Man, Two Guvnors (Broadway, West End, National Theatre); The Spies in Room 502 (Latitude Festival); W11 (The Gate Theatre); While You Lie (The Traverse); Educating Rita (Watermill Theatre); Absent Friends (Watford Palace Theatre); The Miracle, DNA, Baby Girl (National Theatre); Faustus (Headlong Theatre Company); Fabulation (The Tricycle Theatre); Presence (Theatre Royal Plymouth); Chimps (Liverpool Everyman); Citizenship (National Theatre Studio); Fields of Gold, Soap (Stephen Joseph Theatre); Coming Around Again, Huddersfield (West Yorkshire Playhouse); The Happiest Days of Your Life (Royal Exchange Theatre) and The Dice House (Birmingham Stage Company).

-Television includes: The Perfect Couple, Trigger Point, Showtrial, Cobra, Salisbury, Casualty, Call The Midwife, Humans, The Wrong Mans, Silent Witness, Obsessed, Random, Doctors, The Bill, Holby City, The Brief, Eastenders.
+Television Includes: The Perfect Couple, Trigger Point, Showtrial, Cobra, Salisbury, Casualty, Call the Midwife, Humans, The Wrong Mans, Silent Witness, Obsession: Dark Desires, Random, Doctors, The Bill, Holby City, The Brief and EastEnders.

 Albus

-This production marks Ellis’ West End stage debut.
+This production marks Joshua’s West End stage debut.

 Ron

-Theatre includes: Les Miserables (Queens); Made in Dagenham (Adelphi); A Midsummer Night’s Dream, Taming of the Shrew, Babe (Regents Park Open Air Theatre); The Secret Garden, Peter Pan – A Musical Adventure (West Yorkshire Playhouse/Birmingham Rep); His Dark Materials (UK Tour); Only the Brave (Soho Theatre/Wales Millennium Centre); The Lion The Witch and The Wardrobe (Birmingham Rep); High Society (Shaftesbury/UK Tour); Dirty Dancing (UK Tour); The Wizard of Oz (RSC/West Yorkshire Playhouse); Matilda (RSC workshops).
+Theatre Includes: Les Misérables (Queens); Made in Dagenham (Adelphi); A Midsummer Night’s Dream, The Taming of the Shrew, Babe (Regent’s Park Open Air Theatre); The Secret Garden, Peter Pan – A Musical Adventure (West Yorkshire Playhouse/Birmingham Rep); His Dark Materials (UK Tour); Only the Brave (Soho Theatre/Wales Millennium Centre); The Lion, the Witch and the Wardrobe (Birmingham Rep); High Society (Shaftesbury/UK Tour); Dirty Dancing (UK Tour); The Wizard of Oz (RSC/West Yorkshire Playhouse); Matilda (RSC Workshops); The Tempest (New York Shakespeare Theatre Company).

 Thomas has appeared in various commercials, most notably fronting the commercials for Paddy Power.